JackZuelke/JackZuelke.github.io/essays/how_software_engineering_will_help_my_future.md

 ---
 ## Expectations For Software Engineering
 [//]: # "interests in software engineering and what kinds of skills and experiences you hope to develop in future."
 Starting ICS 314, I wasn't quite sure what to expect out of the class, but was excited by the prospect of making fully fledged programs, and what types of skills would be involved that I could learn about.
-My
+It was somewhat surprising to learn that we would be starting with JavaScript and web-development, but not an unpleasant one.
+For one, doing something so different from other ICS classes so far should be good learning experience, and a good change of pace.